-The discussion contemplated by this rule would encompass all facets of the discovery of 1 2 electronically stored information.
-This conference may be combined with any other conference 3 related to discovery required by state rule or statute or by the court.
-4 5 The rule also requires the parties to discuss any issues relating to privilege or to 6 protection as trial preparation materials that may arise during the course of discovery.
-Because 7 of the sheer volume of electronically stored information that may be produced, pre-production 8 review of the information is often time consuming and expensive.
-Counsel may wish to explore 9 the possibility of entering into agreements that would allow production without waiver of 10 privilege or protection as trial preparation materials.
-11 12 The rule requires the parties to file a report with the court concerning the discovery of 13 electronically stored information.
-In states where such a discovery report is otherwise required, 14 information required to be provided by this rule may simply be included in that report.
-15 16 Any issues about which the parties were unable to reach agreement may be resolved by the court pursuant to Rule 4.
-17 18 19 RULE 4.
-ORDER RELATING TO DISCOVERY OF ELECTRONICALLY 20 STORED INFORMATION.
-21 (a) The court may issue an order governing the discovery of electronically stored 22 information pursuant to: 23 (1) a motion by a party seeking discovery of electronically stored information or 24 by a party or person from which discovery of electronically stored information is sought; 25 (2) stipulation of the parties and, if the person from which discovery of 26 electronically stored information is sought is not a party, that person; or 27 (3) the court's own motion, after reasonable notice to, and an opportunity to be 28 heard from, the parties and any person not a party from which discovery of electronically stored information is sought.
+The discussion contemplated by this rule would encompass all facets of the discovery of electronically stored information.
+This conference may be combined with any other conference related to discovery required by state rule or statute or by the court.
+The rule also requires the parties to discuss any issues relating to privilege or to protection as trial preparation materials that may arise during the course of discovery.
+Because of the sheer volume of electronically stored information that may be produced, pre-production review of the information is often time consuming and expensive.
+Counsel may wish to explore the possibility of entering into agreements that would allow production without waiver of privilege or protection as trial preparation materials.
+The rule requires the parties to file a report with the court concerning the discovery of electronically stored information.
+In states where such a discovery report is otherwise required, information required to be provided by this rule may simply be included in that report.
+Any issues about which the parties were unable to reach agreement may be resolved by the court pursuant to Rule 4.
+RULE 4.
+ORDER GOVERNING DISCOVERY. (a) In a civil proceeding, the court may issue an order governing the discovery of electronically stored information pursuant to: (1) a motion by a party seeking discovery of the information or by a party or person from which discovery of the information is sought; (2) a stipulation of the parties and of any person not a party from which discovery of the information is sought; or (3) the court's own motion, after reasonable notice to, and an opportunity to be heard from, the parties and any person not a party from which discovery of the information is sought. (b) An order governing discovery of electronically stored information may address: